Mathnerd314/stroscot/docs/BuildSystem.rst

 Parallel Execution
 ------------------

---random
+--random, --random=SEED, --no-random

-    Build dependencies in a random order.
-This is useful when building multiple trees simultaneously with caching enabled, to prevent multiple builds from simultaneously trying to build or retrieve the same target files.
+    Build dependencies in a random order (the default) or a deterministic order.
+This is useful to prevent various scheduling slowdowns in the build, and can reduce contention in a build farm.

 ‘-j [jobs]’
 ‘--jobs[=jobs]’

   Specifies the number of recipes (jobs) to run simultaneously.
 With no argument, make runs as many recipes simultaneously as possible.
 If there is more than one ‘-j’ option, the last one is effective.
 See Parallel Execution, for more information on how recipes are run.
 Note that this option is ignored on MS-DOS.
-  Defaults to @1@.
-Maximum number of rules to run in parallel, similar to @make --jobs=/N/@.
+  Defaults to ``1``.
+Maximum number of rules to run in parallel, similar to ``make --jobs=/N/``.
   For many build systems, a number equal to or slightly less than the number of physical processors works well.
-Use @0@ to match the detected number of processors (when @0@, 'getShakeOptions' will return the number of threads used).
+Use ``0`` to match the detected number of processors (when ``0``, 'getShakeOptions' will return the number of threads used).

 ‘-l [load]’